 Here are the characteristics of each type.

 These garden seeds are a special classification of open-pollinated seeds that come from a controlled environment.
-As a main characteristic, these seeds need to have a track record of 50 years of ancestry.
+As the main property, these seeds need to have a track record of 50 years of ancestry.
 In simple words, this means that each year for the past 50 years, seeds were harvested in the fall and sown in the spring, to maintain the characteristics of the plants.
 Although there is no human interference in the seed creation process and the plants are allowed to grow wild, there will still be plant care works done by humans until harvest.

 Today, most of the gardeners prefer heirlooms seeds for several reasons: the taste is better, the texture is different and the appeal and color are much better compared to other seeds.
 Heirloom seeds used to be hard to find locally.
 However, nowadays you can find many online garden catalogs that offer heirloom seeds.
 For example, Amazon is a good place to start if you are looking for these types of seeds.

 Hybrid seeds are seeds that have been crossbred by humans to express certain traits in the plants.
 They are extracted from the fruit of plants obtained by crossing 2 plants.